-Nora started her artistic experiments in photography in the spring of 2012, during a medical leave of absence from her alma mater (the University of Virginia) compelled by a diagnosis of PTSD and bipolar depression.
+Nora started her artistic experiments in photography in the spring of 2012, during a medical leave of absence from her alma mater (the University of Virginia) compelled by a diagnosis of PTSD.
 Not wanting to leave her intellectual community, she decided to stay in Charlottesville and threw herself into photographing social spaces around the University.
 She also continued working on her research in the Hirsh lab, a lab which focused on the intersection of genetics, neuroscience and Circadian clock regulation.
 A flurry of artistic and technical insight into the nature of images and space followed.

 In 2013, she graduated from UVa with a bachelors’ degree in chemistry, with 156 credits also spanning physics, biology, mathematics, and materials science engineering.
 Moving to New York City, she works both as a freelance photographer and freelance tutor in organic chemistry, physics and calculus.